 Creamy and rich yet also light, this Vegan Tofu Mayo is delicious, low fat, inexpensive, and the perfect mayonnaise replacement!
 We can't believe it's so easy to make and so versatile.
 It's a great base for an aioli, chipotle mayo, or anything else, and of course it's perfect for sandwiches.

-I've surprised myself with my Vegan + GF Nut-Free Mayo.
+Hey Internet, I've surprised myself with my Vegan Tofu Mayo.
 Mayonnaise is one of those things I never really liked before I went vegan, which is ironic since traditionally it's made from a non-vegan ingredient: eggs.

-But after becoming vegan, I began experimenting with different condiments and happened upon some store-bought vegan mayo.
+So yeah, after becoming vegan, I began experimenting with different condiments (like vegan bbq sauce, vegan honey mustard, tofu sour cream, vegan garlic aioli, and more) and happened upon some store-bought vegan mayo.
 It was delicious, but full of oil, which I try not to consume at home.

 I've seen recipes online for cashew mayo, but cashews are expensive and I wanted a lower fat option.

-Thus I created tofu mayo.
+Thus I created this delicious tofu mayo.
 It's delicious, protein-packed, inexpensive, and super easy to make.